matthew-dong-dev/personal-website/_posts/2017-01-16-education.md

 layout: post
 title:  "Why Education?"
 date:   2017-01-16
-excerpt: "Education is the most powerful weapon which you can use to change the world."
+excerpt: "\"Education is the most powerful weapon which you can use to change the world.\" - Mandela"

 comments: true
 feature: assets/img/featured_images/bridge.jpg